munnep/terraform_dynamic_credentials/README.md

 cd ../infra
 ```
 - Change the variables in `terraform.tf` to match your workspace you created
-- We will do a run and see it is uses the dynamic credentials to authenticate to
+- We will do a run and see it uses the dynamic credentials to authenticate to AWS
 - Do a terraform init
 ```
 terraform init